 After over a 90-year break, the Wardill Motorcycle Company is back with the new hand- built Wardill 4 motorcycle.
-The vintage motorcycle is based on an original design started over 100 years ago, but with a modern twist.
+The modern vintage motorcycle is based on an original design started over 100 years ago, but with a modern twist.

 Wardill 4 Motorcycle